tianon/wishlist/zulip.md

 - pinned channels should (optionally?) stay inside their folder and just be at the top / obviously pinned (pin icon?)

+- a way to reorder the "VIEWS" sidebar list, especially since it shows tiny icons of the first few when it gets collapsed (so I'd love to choose *which* tiny icons show up since I don't use/even want several of those)

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)